 Lentils can be so dull.
 Trust the French to make them exciting!!
 Lentil Ragout is a classic French way of cooking lentils.
 Aromatics are sautéed before simmering Puy lentils in stock so they absorb the flavour.
-It’s an outstanding side dish that’s easy to make, and the perfect side for any protein.
+It’s an outstanding side dish (and we rarely say that about lentils!!), easy to make, and the perfect side for any protein.

 Or just do as I do and eat a whole bowl of this for lunch!